-Select shots from the Fire's match with the Union
+Select shots from the Fire's 2-1 win over the Crew.

 Credit: USA Today Sports Images

 If you've paid attention to Victor Pineda's story over the last year, you'll know that just making the U.S. U-20 roster was a challenge.

 The Fire's original Homegrown player came close to making his competitive debut at the end of 2012 before a meniscus injury sidelined him through much of this year's preseason.